MAKER, ARTS PROFESSIONAL AND CURATOR WITH 20 YEARS EXPERIENCE

 AS A CONTEMPORARY JEWELLER, CRAFTSPERSON & ARTIST.

-Having always drawn inspiration from nature, Sim Luttin's current interest is in exploring yearlong time-based projects that respond to the everyday to create conceptual bodies of work.
-She has exhibited extensively nationally and internationally and has work in public and private collections worldwide.
-She is represented by Pieces of Eight, Melbourne and Charon Kransen, New York.
+Having always drawn inspiration from nature, Sim's current interest is in exploring year-long time-based projects that respond to the everyday to create elevated and conceptual bodies of work.
+She has exhibited extensively both nationally and internationally, and has work in public and private collections worldwide.
+She is represented by Charon Kransen, New York.

-Born in 1977 in Melbourne, Sim has European heritage with her father's side living in Switzerland.
-She grew up in the outer eastern suburbs of Melbourne and was encouraged to learn and do things in a meticulous and thorough way and she approaches her creative practice in much the same way.
+Born in 1977 in Melbourne, Sim has a European heritage with her father's side originating and living in Switzerland.
+She grew up in the outer eastern suburbs of Melbourne and was encouraged to learn and do things in a meticulous way and she approaches her creative practice this way too.

 Nostalgia and melancholy imbue her work, which delves into nuances of the everyday and results in reflections that are conceptually engaging and beautiful.
 Through her work, Sim challenges her self-imposed paradigms by physically recording and recreating her daily experiences and environment, allowing her time to reflect on aspects of the human condition.